 To ensure the campus emergency management plans remain current and actionable, the University conducts regular exercises of the Emergency Operations Plan (EOP).
 These exercises include a variety of tabletop, drill, and full-scale exercises.
 The campus conducts after-action reviews of all emergency response plan exercises.
 The Emergency Manager and the EPC works with campus officials and UMBC Police to develop exercise scenarios.
-Outreach to local, state, and federal agencies and stakeholders is also conducted in order to create and implement the EOP and training exercises.
 In conjunction with at least one emergency management exercise each year, the campus will notify the appropriate campus community of the exercise and remind the community of the University's Omnilert and Alertus warning systems and emergency response procedures.

-Emergency Notification (UMBC Alert)
+UMBC Alert (Emergency Notification)

 UMBC is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus that poses an immediate threat to the health and safety of campus community members.
 The University will immediately notify the campus community upon confirmation of an emergency or dangerous situation.
 The University uses the emergency notification systems Omnilert and Alertus.
 Omnilert is an emergency mass text notification service available to students, faculty, and staff.
 Omnilert is a closed, opt-out system.
 Omnilert can be used to send emergency messages within minutes of the occurrence of an incident.
 Alertus provides desktop notifications for users logged in to University computers and Wi-Fi.
 To register for text and desktop alerts, visit umbc.edu/go/alerts.
 UMBC's emergency communication system is multimodal, covering various forms of media.
 The UMBC Police Twitter account is available for individuals that do not have UMBC email addresses.
-All UMBC email addresses are automatically entered in the system and cannot be removed by the user.
+All UMBC email. addresses are automatically entered in the system and cannot be removed by the user.